Re-posted from March 6, 2014

 “Why do I have to stay at the hospital, Mom?” she asked me earlier today as we packed her pillow and blanket along with her iPad.

 “The doctor wants to watch you sleep.
 So we can see you breathing.”

 Here I find everything I need

 Now, I look at my slumbering little teenage daughter across the darkened room.
 When she fills her lungs, I can see her breathing.
 When she snores, I can hear her breathing.
 But I can’t actually see her breath, the air that moves in and out of her body.
 How fragile this invisible, delicate stream, and yet, how powerful.
 The physical exchange of oxygen for carbon dioxide is miraculous in and of itself.
 We are purified and nourished in every moment, taking in what we need, releasing what we do not.
 But more than the mere breath itself, there’s a universal energy that flows like a river through the landscape of the body and through all creation, connecting us with everything that breathes, the very force that animates the inanimate.

 In all wisdom traditions of the world, the breath is sacred.
 In Sanskrit, prana, the original life source.
-In Native American culture, the Divine Breath, the divine spirit in all living things.
-In Christianity, God’s breath of life, breathed into man’s nostrils by the Divine.
+In Native American culture, the Divine Breath, the spirit of the divine in all living things.
+In Christianity, God’s breath of life, breathed into man’s nostrils by the Creator Himself.
 In Buddhism and Taoism, Mindful Breath, the path to enlightenment.
 In Hebrew, the Nephesh or soul, an animated, breathing, conscious and living being.
-In Sufism, breath is the source which keeps body and mind alive, body and mind connected.
+In Sufism, the source which keeps body and mind alive, and body and mind connected.

 Our constant companion from birth to death, breath is there . . . until it is not.